pingcap/community/working-groups/wg-pitr.md

 # PITR Working Group

-PITR is an ecosystem tool for TiDB Binlog.
-By preprocessing the incremental backup file of TiDB, PITR merged the changes of the same line of data to produce a new, lighter incremental backup file, which greatly reduced the Time of incremental backup Recovery and realized fast-pitr (Fast Point in Time Recovery).
+PITR(Point in Time Recovery) is an ecosystem tool for TiDB Binlog.
+By preprocessing the incremental backup file of TiDB, PITR merged the changes of the same line of data to produce a new, lighter incremental backup file, which greatly reduced the Time of incremental backup Recovery and realized fast-pitr.

-## Stakeholder SIGs

-To be discussed.

-## Meetings

-To be discussed.

 ## Organizers